jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 different CloudFoundry environments, even [Open Source CloudFoundry](https://www.cloudfoundry.org/).

-Again, SBDG’s goal is to simply the effort for you to build, run, and manage your application, in whatever context your application lands, even if it changes later.
+Again, [spring-boot-gemfire-name]’s goal is to simply the effort for you to build, run, and manage your application, in whatever context your application lands, even if it changes later.
 If you follow the steps in this documentation, you can realize that goal.